 Because of this, I always try to maintain a clear conscience before God and all people.
 (Acts 24:16)

 ARE YOU READY TO APOLOGIZE?
 Please do not use this as a recipe for an apology.
 Please do not use this as a judgment of an apology.
-Please use this to examine yourself whether you are truly ready to make a Godly apology.
+But, use this to examine yourself whether you are truly ready to make a Godly apology.
 A faint apology, a false apology, or a non-apology will just make things worse.
 Do not make any apology until you can make a real, genuine, sincere apology.
 But, don’t stay that way for long…

 Whoever stubbornly refuses to accept criticism